rahulpds24/captcha_two/README.md

 # Captcha Solver

+## Overview
-This project is a simple captcha solver that supports both PNG and SVG captcha images.
-It utilizes the Tesseract OCR engine to extract text from the images.
+This project provides a simple captcha solver that can handle both PNG and SVG captcha images.
+It uses OCR (Optical Character Recognition) to extract text from the images.

 ## Features
-- Supports solving captchas from both PNG and SVG formats.
+- Supports both PNG and SVG captcha URLs.
-- Solves captcha within 15 seconds.
+- Solves captchas within 15 seconds.
+- Displays solved captcha text.

 ## Installation
 1. Clone the repository.